riscv-collab/riscv-gnu-toolchain/README.md

 ### Installation (Linux)

 To build the Linux cross-compiler, pick an install path.
 If you choose, say, `/opt/riscv`, then add `/opt/riscv/bin` to your `PATH` now.
+You can add this command via command line when adding your path.

+	$ export PATH = $ PATH: / opt / riscv / binopt / riscv / bin

+But your permission may be incomplete.
+So entering the .bashrc file ($ nano .bashrc);

+	export RISCV_INSTALL = / opt / riscv
+	export PATH = $ PATH: $ RISCV_INSTAL / bin

 Then, simply run the following command:

     ./configure --prefix=/opt/riscv
     make linux